Akhura/Vertex-Color-Tools/README.md

-# Vertex-Color-Tool-for-Edit-Mode
+# Vertex-Color-Tools
 Tool for convenient assigning vertex colors to mesh faces

-This simple tool allows assigning vertex color and alpha values to selected faces directly in Edit Mode.
+This simple tool allows assigning vertex color and alpha values to selected faces directly in Edit Mode, as well as change the order Vertex Color Layers.
 Works in blender 2.80+

 Installation process is standard:
 1. Launch Blender.